-Mr. Hoite is a registered professional engineer with extensive experience in container crane design, modifications, specifications, and procurement, as well as container and rail terminal operations.
+Mr. Hoite has extensive experience in container crane design, modifications, specifications, and procurement, as well as container and rail terminal operations.
 His experience includes development of innovative RTG and STS crane designs for container terminals.
 He is also experienced in the heavy rigging industry and has managed substantial design projects including wharf design.